Maor-Ar/Assignment-5---Numeric-Analytics/README.md

      the code is able to use numeric methods to calculate interpolation in diffrent methods.
    <hr>

-   In this project we demonstrate our knowledge in:
+   In this project we demonstrate our knowledge in using:
    * **1.Linear Method**
    * **2.Polynomial Method**
    * **3.Lagrange Method**